MMADave/BNN-video-downloader/README.md

 <snippet>
   <content>
 # BNNvideofetch
-This version is for windows system.
+This version is for windows systems.
 Dependencies are wget to download the 2nd m3u8 file.
 #Usage